zextras/tech-doc/source/suite/powerstore.rst

 -  Cloudian

--  Custom S3 (any unsupported S3-compliant solution)
+-  Custom S3 (any unsupported S3-compliant solution), using both V2
+   and V4 authentication

 .. _pws_primary_volumes_and_the_incoming_directory: